Tinberg/Project-exame2/README.md

 FOLDER STRUCTURE AND GENERAL INFO

-- FOLDER STRUCTURE: types for api call and yup is under schemas and general defines for typescript is under types folder. in small component where the types only has to be defined in that componen it will stay in that file.
+- FOLDER STRUCTURE: types for api call under schemas and general defines for typescript is under types folder. in small component where the types only has to be defined in that componen it will stay in that file. yup validation is located in the component or a own file inside the folder of the component.

 - MESSAGE COMPONENT: Using Alert instead of the Message component for all messages that don't require a timer to clear.
 This simplifies the code where messages are static and don't need to be dismissed automatically.

 - GEOCODING: I decided to build the geocoding query using available location details (address, city, country, continent) to get accurate lat/lng.
 This was necessary because the API has a mix of venues with incomplete and inconsistent location info.
+- The CreateVenueModal and EditVenueModal use a button to trigger geocoding manually, reducing unnecessary API calls.
+In a scenario with free or unlimited geocoding, this button wouldn't be needed, and geocoding could happen automatically.

 - API CALLS/ API HOOKS: Is used in specific page, but also accessed directly in modal components